Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Related Work

 \section{Related Work}

 We now review the related work on LLM judges focusing on the judge tasks and their biases.

-\paragraph{LLM Judge Tasks} LLM judge tasks fall into two categories: {\it direct} or {\it pointwise} assessment~\citep{jones-etal-2024-multi,li2024generative,zhu2025judgelm} and {\it pairwise} assessment~\citep{zheng2023judging,ye2024justiceprejudicequantifyingbiases}.
-Direct assessment~\citep{liu-etal-2023-g} involves LLM judges assigning numerical ratings to outputs without any other output references.
+\paragraph{LLM Judge Tasks} LLM judge tasks fall into two categories: {\it direct} assessment~\citep{jones-etal-2024-multi,li2024generative,zhu2025judgelm} and {\it pairwise} assessment~\citep{zheng2023judging,ye2024justiceprejudicequantifyingbiases}.
+Direct assessment~\citep{liu-etal-2023-g} involves assigning numerical ratings to a single output example.
 In pairwise assessment, LLM judges show higher correlation with human preferences than direct assessment~\citep{liu2024aligning}, supporting that the challenge remain in direct assessment, and we therefore focus on experimenting on direct assessment.

-\paragraph{LLM Judge Biases} One known bias in LLM judges is self-enhancement bias---the tendency to favor their own output~\citep{liu-etal-2023-g,zheng2023judging,ye2024justiceprejudicequantifyingbiases} even in proprietary models like GPT-4~\citep{wataoka2024selfpreference}.
+\paragraph{LLM Judge Biases} One known bias in LLM judges is self-enhancement bias i.e., the tendency to favor their own output~\citep{liu-etal-2023-g,zheng2023judging,ye2024justiceprejudicequantifyingbiases} even in proprietary models like GPT-4~\citep{wataoka2024selfpreference}.
 Extending beyond self-enhancement bias, \citet{goel2025greatmodelsthinkalike} reported a family enhancement bias where models favor outputs from the same model family.
-Assuming these family biases are bidirectional, we aim to cancel out using contrastive decoding.